 - 1 small bunch cilantro leaves (daun ketumbar), chopped

-In your blender jar, add the shallots, garlic, dried chillies, lemongrass, ginger, curry powder and water.
+In your blender jar, add the water, shallots, garlic, dried chillies, lemongrass, ginger, and curry powder.

 Blitz into a smooth paste.

 In a large pot over medium high heat, heat the oil.
 Add the curry paste and cook, stirring, until fragrant, about 5 minutes.

 Add the chicken and cook, until the meat starts to turn opaque, 3 minutes.

 Add the chicken stock, pandan leaves, sugar and fish sauce, and stir to combine.

 Cover and bring to a boil.
 Reduce heat and simmer, 30 minutes.